-The experiment was done in main cropping season of mid-June to November at 2018/19.
 The trials was conducted using randomized completed block design (RCBD) with two replications.
 The plot size have 4m length and 0.8m in width, which is 3.2m2 area.
 The spacing between rows and plants were 0.4m and 0.1m respectively.
 Each experimental plots have 2 rows and the spacing between plots are 0.6m in order to separate two genotypes and for trial management.
 Row planting was done by drilling the seeds at randomly allocated plots at each locations and 121 kg ha-1 rates of NPS fertilizer was applied.
 All agronomic practices was uniformly applied at each treatment, replications and locations.

 Data collected